-Meat by-products were the second most exported product, and their acquisitions reached USD 13 million, or a 21% share.
+Meat by-products were the second most exported product, and their acquisitions reached USD 19.8 million, or a 28% share.
 After negotiations, by the end of 20225 a commercial test shipment of bovine tongue left for Japan.
 The opening of the Japanese market for Uruguayan bovine tongue meant that, in 2023, almost USD 11 million were exported, equivalent to 1,293 tons.
-In the first quarter of 2024, external sales of bovine tongue to Japan tripled the value reached in the same period in 2023, with a total of almost USD 6 million.
+In 2024, the external sales of bovine tongue to Japan came up to a total of almost USD 18 million.
 It is important to note that the Japanese market is highly demanding and values this cut.
 In this sense, Japan is the largest importer of the world of bovine tongue.
-In third place, are equine and swine meat, whose exports totaled approximately USD 7 million, with an 11% share.
+In third place, are equine and swine meat, whose exports totaled approximately USD 8.5 million, with an 12% share.